Best Things to do in Fort William with Kids

 An Torr Hike

 The An Torr area is in the middle of a regrowth project where non-native trees are being cut down to make room for the native trees to grow back.
 This results in a few short sections of the hike being a bit unsightly with cut down trees all over the place, but knowing why makes it easier to accept.
-Plus, areas with no trees means better views of the munros!
+Plus, areas with no trees means better views of the amazing Glencoe mountains!

 We picked this hike as it was short, with minimal elevation gain, but there are sections on this hike which are really quite steep.
 Thankfully these sections are usually pretty short, but it makes it a little harder than a simple stroll through the woods.

-Spectrum Indoor Soft Play Area
+Hijinks Indoor Soft Play Area

 We rarely saw our kids as we sat enjoying our espressos from the onsite café.
 The soft play complex has multiple levels and is complete with slides, a ball pit, go karts, zip lines, soft ball cannons, rope bridges and more.
 We stayed for an hour and at the end our kids were covered with sweat from playing so hard; they had an amazing time here!